equodev/eclipse-ai-example/README.md

 The [Equo ChatGPT plugin](https://github.com/equodev/equo-ide-chatgpt) let's you put these best practices into templates so that you don't have to repeat yourself.
 It also copy-pastes your code into the chat window for you, to save a step and remove a possible source of errors.

-Another ChatGPT plugin for Eclipse is [AssistAI](https://github.com/gradusnikov/eclipse-chatgpt-plugin), but you'll need API access to use it - ChatGPT Plus won't help you.
+The Equo ChatGPT plugin was inspired by another Eclipse plugin called [AssistAI](https://github.com/gradusnikov/eclipse-chatgpt-plugin).
+AssistAI has the advantage that it integrates with the Eclipse context menus, but the disadvantage that it requires an API key - ChatGPT Plus isn't enough.

 ## Other tools